sridhar130/Production/JobConfig/ensemble/README.md

 Similar to the run_si script but it does not run the SI, it just makes a template fcl.
 The user can input any livetime by choosing the appropriate input files carefully.

-### genEnsemblesGrid.sh

-Runs make_si.py for given set of input files.

-### getLivetime.sh

-Calculates livetime for given set of cosmic files.

-### calcualteInputs.sh
+## Workflow:

+The workflow proceeds in two stages:

+1) Stage 1: Make the input files, to get the stats needed for the input files (DIO, CE, RPC etc.) run the Stage 1 script.
+Then build the input campaigns using POMS.
+2) Stage 2: Once all input samples are ready run Stage 2, pass as input the config.txt made by Stage 1.

+### Stage 1: Make Inputs

 This script is to calculate how many of each process to generate.
 It uses the cosmics as the "standard".
 There is also a .txt. file output with the details of the chosen input parameters.
-This is not currently used for anything but could be passed into subsequent scripts to make things consistent.

-### Workflow

-1) Make the cosmic sample.
-S2 sample size is chosen to represent about 400s of live time.
-2) Run calculateInputs.sh to work out how much of each other process to create and the job parameters.
-3) Once the simulations are complete run MakeTemplateFcl.py to make the template.
-4) Run genEnsemblesGrid.sh to make the ensemble.

-### Making the input files

 We choose the Cosmic jobs to be the "standard" since we do not expect to remake them too frequently.

-The calculateInputs.sh file takes input in the form of a set of cosmic files, calculates livetime and the number of expected other events for the same livetime, assuming a given BB mode.
+The Stage1 .sh takes input in the form of a set of cosmic files, calculates livetime and the number of expected other events for the same livetime, assuming a given BB mode.

 From the cosmics list, it assesses the livetime and then calculates how many other events would arrive in the same time for the chosen beam conditions.